 Nine years later, I know exactly what: Nothing and everything.
-Miller was one of the first pieces of the Scout.com puzzle put in place by company founder James C. Heckman and he is the father of much of what makes up the essence of the network – its community and interactivity, mostly, but also its scappiness and work ethic.
+Miller was one of the first pieces of the puzzle put in place by Rivals.com founder James C. Heckman and is the father of much of what makes up the essence of the Scout.com network – its community and interactivity, mostly, but also its scrappiness and work ethic.

 Connecting people and fusing them into online communities, Miller was a principal of Superfusion, Inc., which founded the original NFLfans Network, which was acquired by Rivals.com in 1999 and moved to Scout in 2001.
 Miller also founded CapitolPunishment.com, a fan website that covered and discussed the Washington Redskins, and was stamped with Miller’s unique combination of graphics and features, paired with interactivity and a vibrant, caring community that lives on today at WarpathInsiders.com on the Scout.com network.

-At Scout.com, Miller was the director of network development, guided the professional sports sub-networks, and spearheaded all online-community efforts, and was almost legendary for his availability around the online sports network which stretched coast to coast and operated 24 hours daily.
+At Scout.com, Miller was the director of network development, guided the professional sports sub-networks and spearheaded all online-community efforts.
+He was almost legendary for his availability around the online sports network, which stretched coast to coast and operated 24 hours daily.

-Underlying all of Miller’s undertakings was his unabiding love of animals, whether they be the young family dog, or the 5-year-old grizzly, Rocky, whose attack caused his death.
-It also has not been lost on Miller’s friends that he went out dramatically, forever linked to a bear he helped raise and who won acclaim in the recent Will Ferrell film vehicle, “Semi-Pro.”
+Underlying all of Miller’s undertakings was his unabiding love of animals, whether they be the young family dog, or the 5-year-old grizzly, Rocky, who caused his death.
+It also has not been lost on Miller’s friends that he went out dramatically, forever linked to a bear he helped raise and which won acclaim in the recent Will Ferrell film vehicle, Semi-Pro.

 Funeral arrangements have not been finalized, but anyone near the Los Angeles area is advised to stop and raise a glass at the Rainbow Room, on Sunset Blvd., one of Miller’s favorite places on earth.
 There, with its teeming energy, celebrities, rocker scene inside and hip-hop crowd outside, you will find a perfect encapsulation of Stephan Miller, a man who could travel with any crowd.